Ionsto/cl-mpm/README.md

  Used for simulating viscoelastic glacier dynamics.

 Tested on Ubuntu & WSL.
-Theoretically should work on windows however cffi, and BLAS are a bit iffy.
+Theoretically should work on windows however MAGICL library is required which is broken as of right now.

 # Features